muxinc/mux-docs/source/index.html.md

 While Mux is still in early development we support two browser-based video players: <strong>Video.js</strong> and the bare <strong>HTML5 video element</strong>.
 More players and platforms, including other desktop players, native SDKs for iOS and Android, and SDKs for OTT platforms are coming soon.

-Pick which SDK you want to use from the list.
+Pick which SDK you want to use from the tabs on the right (or in the nav on mobile).

 ## Including the SDK